 In response to the user's selection and entered stock symbol, a long URL is generated and received by server 27.
 While no page currently exists at the requested address (the URL), program 31 generates one in response.
-Specifically, main routine 39 queries the Financial Page Object 35a,b,c (Appendix I) and requests the standard "quick quotation".
+Specifically, main routine 39 queries the Financial Page Object 35a,b,c (Appendix 1) and requests the standard "quick quotation".
 The Page Objects 35a,b,c assemble the data, format it into a table and return it to Web server 27.
-Sources of the data include on-line securities information from S & P Comstock and information stored by Page Data Objects 35b.
+Sources of the data include on-line securities information from S & P Comstock and information stored by age Data Objects 35b.

 Simultaneously main routine 39 updates User Action History Object 37e to reflect the user's selection of the "quick quotation" option.
-User Viewing History Object 37f notes that the user selected an option which had stock data present in blue, for example, with moving graphical eleroutine 39 accomplishes that by (i) determining, for each Ad Package Object 33b, if the advertisements there are appropriate for the user and (ii) ranking all appropriate advertisements.
+User Viewing History Object 37f notes that the user selected an option which had stock data present in blue, for example, with moving graphical elements.

+Also main routine 39 selects and includes advertisements on the newly assembled page/screen view at server 27.
+Main routine 39 accomplishes that by (i) determining, for each Ad Package Object 33b, if the advertisements there are appropriate for the user and (ii) ranking all appropriate advertisements.
 To determine appropriateness, for each ad placed by a sponsor, the sponsor weights demographic and psychographic criteria by importance and identifies which terms are required.
 The sponsor then gives a minimum total weight required for a user to see the ad series.
 The weighted criteria and indications of required terms and minimum total weight are recorded in Ad Series Objects 33c (FIG. 5c).